 The provisions of the Consumer Code only apply to those products that are not covered by other sector-specific legislation (eg, toys, food, machinery and pharmaceuticals).
-The Consumer Code also complements the provisions of sector-specific legislation, where the latter does not cover certain matters such as the powers of public authorities in charge of product safety issues.
+The Consumer Code also complements the provisions of sector-specific legislation, where the latter does not cover certain matters.